Finaghy: Amenities

-Finaghy is home to various Protestant congregations – Presbyterian, Methodist, Church of Ireland, Plymouth Brethren and Baptist and a large Roman Catholic congregation in nearby Dunmurry.
-Aside from the older Presbyterian Church, which now has a new community centre, there is a relatively modern Methodist Church which has a representation of Jacob's Ladder in its skyline.
+Finaghy is home to several Protestant congregations – Presbyterian, Methodist, Church of Ireland, Plymouth Brethren and Baptist.
+There is also a large Roman Catholic congregation in nearby Dunmurry.
+Aside from the older Presbyterian Church, which now has a community centre, there is a relatively modern Methodist church which has a representation of Jacob's Ladder in its skyline.
 The Church of Ireland church is dedicated to St. Polycarp.
-St. Anne's Roman Catholic Parish Church and centre is nestled opposite the top of the Black's Road.
-St Anne's Roman Catholic Primary School is situated next to it.
-Behind St. Anne's lies Rathmore Grammar School, a Catholic grammar school.
+St. Anne's Roman Catholic parish church and centre is located opposite the top of the Black's Road.

+St Anne's Roman Catholic Primary School is situated next to St. Anne's Catholic church.
+Also nearby is Rathmore Grammar School, a Catholic grammar school.
+Malone Integrated College, a co-educational secondary school opened in 1997, is also located in the area.